NCHS-Software-Engineering/NCHS_Bus_App2025/README.md

 - May want students to have to sign into their google account to access the bus tracking data for security reasons
 - If implementation goes well, this could be brought to the entire district 203 for implementation at other schools

+## MongoDB Database
+-
+- How it works:

 ## Different Bus-Setup
 -
 - How it works: